SILVER RAINBOW PROJECT

 Silver Rainbow was formed in 2013 to respond to the National LGBTI Ageing and Aged Care Strategy.
 Silver Rainbow works collaboratively with the government, aged care providers and related services, LGBTI older people and elders and organisations to create an LGBTI inclusive aged care sector.

-LGBTIQ+ Inclusion in Sport
+EVERYONE CAN PLAY- LGBTIQA+ Inclusion in Sport